 - 1. Attend all rehearsals and concerts and be in place ready to participate at the designated time.
 Do not accept outside activities during the semester which conflict with scheduled rehearsals and concerts. - 2.
 Come to rehearsals and performances adequately prepared.
 Inadequate preparation, as determined by the conductor, will result in a lowered grade. - 3.
-Majors will be expected to participate in two ensembles, including one conducted ensemble (Band, Orchestra, or Choir), each semester in residence.
+Majors are required to participate in major conducted ensembles each semester in residence.